 Alaska’s Inside Passage

-The Inside Passage is a coastal route including more than 1,000 islands, stretching hundreds of miles, weaving through the islands on the Pacific Northwest Coast of the North American Fjordland.
+The Inside Passage is a coastal route including more than 1,000 islands, stretching hundreds of miles, weaving through the islands on the Pacific Northwest Coast of the North American Pacific Fjordland.
 The cruise ship route offers stops along Alaska’s panhandle and allows visitors to explore numerous islands at once.

-Alaska’s Inside Passage is a popular tourist destination offering wildlife viewing and opportunities for kayaking, camping, hiking, and other activities for adventure lovers.
+Alaska’s Inside Passage is a popular tourist destination offering wildlife viewing and opportunities for kayaking, camping, hiking and other activities for adventure lovers.
 The unprecedented access to blue glaciers and wild animal observations from the comfort of your cruise ship makes it appealing to many first-time cruise ship visitors.

 Galápagos Islands